-At the Department of Law, we recognise the value of studying abroad.
+At the School of Law and Criminology, we recognise the value of studying abroad.
 From personal growth, to intercultural development, to career advancement, it is difficult to overestimate the benefits of undertaking part of your education in another country.
 That is why we offer opportunities to our students to study abroad at both undergraduate and postgraduate level.

 The partner universities which currently offer modules in Law are listed below.
 The majority of these universities offer modules in English.
 For a full list of the University's general Erasmus partners and also Non-EU partners (i.e. across all disciplines, not just Law), see the International Office's website.
 If you have an interest in a particular partner university that is not currently listed as offering Law modules, it may still be possible to check what is available in terms of Law.